gatsbyjs/gatsby/docs/docs/upgrading-node-js.md

 Gatsby also relies on a huge ecosystem of JavaScript dependencies.
 As the ecosystem moves away from older, unsupported Node versions we have to keep pace to ensure that bugs can be fixed and new features can be released.

-In this document you learned how you upgrade from Node version 6 (which has reached _End of Life_ status), to Node version 8 (which is reached _Maintenance_) status.
+In this document you learned how you upgrade from Node version 6 (which has reached _End of Life_ status), to Node version 8 (which has reached _Maintenance_) status.